MycroftAI/documentation/_drafts/Mark-1.md

 2. Next press the top button on your Mark 1.
 Turn the button to LEARN.
 Press the top button again.
 Turn the button to ALLOW.
 Mycroft will Speak:

-`I will now upload interaction data to help make me smarter`
+`"I will now upload interaction data to help make me smarter"`

 #### How to reimage a Mark 1 Device